Skip to content

 self.language_model = language_model

-# Create modules in __init__
+# Create sub-modules in __init__ so they are tracked as attributes

 self.generator = synalinks.Generator(